Automotive industry in Turkey: History

 In 2006, the European Investment Bank loaned Tofaş €175 million to jointly develop and produce with PSA Peugeot Citroën and Fiat Auto small commercial vehicles for the European market.
 The loan, part-financing for total investments estimated at €400 million, was intended to result in an important expansion of the company's production capabilities and create around 5,000 new jobs.
 The vehicles will be produced at the manufacturing plant of Tofaş in Bursa with an additional, initial, annual capacity of 135.000 cars, due to roll off the assembly line in late 2007.

 The first official introduction of Etox Zafer took place on 30 August 2007.

-Like in many countries, the car manufacturing industry has been significantly affected by the global financial crisis.
+Like in many countries, the car manufacturing industry was significantly affected by the Great Recession.
 In March 2009, Turkey's Automotive Industry Association (OSD) said the automotive production fell by 63% on year in the first two months of 2009, as exports dropped by 61.6% in the same period.

 In 2019, the high automotive export figures were boosted by the substantial increase in sales to the Netherlands and the U.S., which saw a rise of 131% and 55%, respectively.
 According to Uludağ Automotive Industry Exporters.

+Togg, a Turkish automotive manufacturer of electric luxury cars, is presented on December 27, 2019 during a public event in Gebze in the province of Kocaeli, where the Turkish president unveiled the prototypes of a compact sedan, the T10S, and a compact SUV, the T10X, designed by Murat Günak and the design firm Pininfarina.
+The opening of the Togg factory in Gemlik is inaugurated on October 29, 2022, the Turkish Republic Day.
+The factory was built in a quick time of just over 2 years, with construction having started on July 18, 2020 for a total of 1.2 million square meters.
+During the event, the company was presented by its vision, its mission, its production objectives as well as its approach to users.
+This day also saw the first Togg vehicle, an Anadolu red T10X, come off the assembly line.
+In addition, the public was able to learn of the arrival of a 4-door coupé model, the C-XCoupe, in 2026.